actionhero/www.actionherojs.com/tutorials/middleware.md

 - `sayCallbacks` are executed once per client connection.
 This makes it suitable for customizing the message based on the individual client.
 - `onSayReceiveCallbacks` are executed only once, when the message is sent to the server.

+### Chat Middleware blocking/squelching

+If you want to selectively prevent chat messages from propagating you have two options.
+The first is when the middleware throws an error as shown below:

 ```ts
 import {chatRoom, connection} from 'actionhero';